paragi/PHP-websocket-client/README.md

 ## Websocket client for PHP

-UPDATE 2019: Some servers require a longer key, than I previously used, resulting in connection refused. this has now been changed.
+UPDATE 2019: Some servers require a longer key, than I previously, resulting in "connection refused" error.
+This has been fixed now.

 Use PHP to connect to at websocket service.
 Thise 3 functions makes the websocket negotiation and connection and handle the hybi10 frame encoding required.